How Eye Contact And Attraction Are Linked

 Eye Contact Matters

-While we do want to have deep, meaningful relationships, the attraction is essential to keep cultivated no matter how long you have been with your partner.
-Keeping the attraction factor up can keep the relationship fun, fan the initial spark into a flame, and help the relationship from becoming stale.
+While we want to have deep, meaningful relationships, the attraction is essential to keep cultivated no matter how long you have been with your partner.
+Keeping the attraction factor up can keep the relationship fun, fan the initial spark into a flame, and help the relationship become stale.

 Keep practicing that eye contact.
 You and your partner can enjoy it, have your bond strengthened, and enjoy a flirtatious aspect of the relationship as well.